Sheriff Eric Scheffler

-Eric Scheffler was elected Sheriff of Atlantic County November of 2017.
-Eric took office in January, 2018.
-Upon taking office, he has begun redirecting the Atlantic County Sheriff’s Office's mission to focus on professional development programs that empower staff to create leaders and will result in a higher level of both efficiency and professionalism within the department.
+Eric Scheffler was elected Sheriff of Atlantic County November, 2017 and took office in January, 2018.
+He has begun redirecting the Atlantic County Sheriff’s Office's mission to focus on professional development programs that empower staff to create leaders and will result in a higher level of both efficiency and professionalism within the department.

 Eric has also begun forming partnerships with leadership groups to address our most pressing issues such as the heroin epidemic, homelessness, the mentally ill, and violence plaguing our country.
 Eric believes that people are more similar than they are different, and that by sharing our strengths and passions we can become unstoppable.